 05 of 07

-The Ogden is also free (except for special events) for University of New Orleans (UNO) Students, Faculty, and Staff (who show a current I.D.)
+The Ogden is also free (except for special events) for University of New Orleans students, faculty, and staff (who show a current I.D.)

 06 of 07

-It's only fitting that U.S. World War II Veterans now have free admittance to The National World War II Museum in New Orleans at any time.
+The National World War II Museum is one of New Orleans' top attractions.
+It's only fitting that U.S. World War II Veterans have free admittance to The National World War II Museum in New Orleans at any time.

 07 of 07